 Teachers are expected to provide the required number of contact hours for any courses they are teaching at the time as scheduled.
-In the event of planned absences, it is the responsibility of the teacher to recommend in writing to the Chair, copied to the Program Director, a suitable faculty replacement, or to schedule additional make-up classes if feasible and with the agreement of all students.
+In the event of planned absences, it is the responsibility of the teacher to recommend in writing to the department chair, copied to the program director, a suitable faculty replacement, or to schedule additional make-up classes if feasible and with the agreement of all students.
 Graduate students are not considered to be suitable replacements except as part of their TA duties, in which the TA is required to have a minimum of 2 significant teaching opportunities during the semester.
 In the case of an unavoidable absence of the teacher, these can be used to cover such absences up to twice.
-If more than 2 teaching opportunities are offered to the TA, the teacher must be present and provide feedback for these activities.
-In the case of extended absences (over one week), it is the responsibility of the teacher to inform in writing the Chair and Program Director of their absence and to provide the Chair with a proposed substitute.
-Written approval of the Chair is required.
-These changes are to be communicated to the Associate Dean prior to extended absences.
+If more than 2 teaching opportunities.
+In the case of extended absences (over one week), it is the responsibility of the teacher to inform in writing the chair and program director of their absence and to provide the chair with a proposed substitute.
+Written approval of the chair is required.
+These changes are to be communicated to the associate dean prior to extended absences.